Line of Credit – LOC

 What is a line of credit

-A line of credit (sometimes called a home equity loan ) is a essentially a perpetual 'interest only' home loan secured by your home or other investment properties.
-Thus if you have a line of credit for $300,000 on which you owe $250,000, you pay interest only on the money you have borrowed (plus any administration costs the lender may impose).
-These facilities can be an integral part of a sound property investment finance structure but they aren't ideal for everyone so please get advice and don't hesitate to contact us to discuss your own plans and circumstances.
+A line of credit, sometimes called a home equity loan is a essentially an ongoing ‘interest only’ loan facility secured by your home or other investment properties.
+But unlike most home loans where the lone is fully drawn down on settlement, a line of credit has a set credit limit but starts with a zero balance.
+You can then draw down funds or repay funds as and when you like.
+As long as you stay under the loan limit you have free access and you only pay interest on the loan balance.
+These facilities can be an integral part of a sound property investment finance structure but they aren’t ideal for everyone so please get advice and don’t hesitate to contact a broker to discuss your own plans and circumstances.

 Portfolio loans are like ‘Uber Lines of Credit” or equity loans on steroids.
 They are also often described as “Master Limits” and they form the basis of many very useful products.
 Typically a portfolio is based on an underlying line of credit account with the ability to have multiple splits into other accounts.
 These splits can be lines of credit, variable rate term loans, fixed rate loans, sometimes even introductory rate loans.
 The main difference between this and a typical professional package is that the loan limit is established and usually the splits can be switched, decreased or increased as required with the excess funds floating in the available master line of credit account.
 Remember that with a line of credit you only pay for what you use.

-In some cases lines of credit do not require you to make regular payments so long as you remain within the credit limit - this is called capitalised interest.
+In some cases lines of credit do not require you to make regular payments so long as you remain within the credit limit – this is called capitalised interest.
 Instead, when interest is charged to your account it is added to the balance of your home loan.
-Thus for instance using the example above, if you need to pay $1,500 for interest on the $250,000 instead of being required to pay that amount into the loan, it simply becomes a loan of $251,500 which you pay back when you like.
-But of course if your credit limit is $300,000 and you're already borrowed to that limit, the lender is going to want to see some payments into your account to service the interest.
 If you are capitalising interest you should seek urgent tax advice to ensure that your are not headed for a show down with the ATO

 As you can see, a line of credit is one of the most convenient forms of credit.
-Its also more risky for people who don't keep a watch on their finances.
-If you have a line of credit, always keep track of how much you owe.
-It's a good idea to talk it over with your mortgage broker to ensure the line of credit is the best home loan product for your needs.
+Its also more risky for people who don’t keep a watch on their finances so it important that you always keep track of how much you owe.
+It’s a good idea to talk it over with your mortgage broker to ensure the line of credit is the best home loan product for your needs.